devplayer0/fyp/report.md

 #### `load_traces`

-Streams trace data from a protobuf file in the format described in the "gem5 evaluation" section (compatible with the `traces` output from an `evaluation` step).
+Streams trace data from a protobuf file in the format described by the "gem5 evaluation" section (compatible with the `traces` output from an `evaluation` step).